-German Law: the Limits of the Right to Issue Instructions in the Workplace
+German Law: the limits of the righ to issue instructions in the workplace

 According to § 611a (1) BGB, the employer is permitted to specify the content, place and time of the employee’s work performance agreed in the employment contract.
 The addition of § 106 GewO must be considered in that the right to issue instructions naturally has certain limitations.
 Thus, the right to give instructions finds its limits, particularly in the employment contract, in legal norms and, if applicable, in the applicable collective agreement.
 In addition, the employer must give his instructions “at their reasonable discretion”.
 An instruction is “reasonable” if the personal interests and the position of the employee have been considered fairly and reasonably.